Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 ### Universality
 ### Node.js
 Node.Js is mainly used in backend development.
-For frontend developent, developers use JavaScript.
-This is a great advantages because the developer end up using the same language for both backend and frontend.
+For front-end development, developers use JavaScript.
+This is a great advantage because the developer ends up using the same language for both backend and frontend.

 With Node.js, you can create web applications as well desktop and hybrid mobile apps, alongside cloud and IoT solutions.

 Node.Js is cross-stage.
-This means that, a developer can create one desktop app that will work On different operating System like MAC OS, Linux and Widows.
-This will be a great advantage to the developer in terms of project cost.
+This means that a developer can create one desktop app that will work On different operating systems like MAC OS, Linux, and Windows.
+This will be a great advantage to the developer in terms of the project cost.

 ### Python
-Unlike Node.Js, Python is a full-stack, that means it can be used in both frontend and backend development.
+Unlike Node.Js, Python is a full-stack, which means it can be used in both frontend and backend development.

-A python Program can be written in MAC OS and the same program run in Linux, therefore Pyhon is also a cross-stage
+A python program can be written in MAC OS and the same program run in Linux, therefore Python is also a cross-stage

-Python is good language for web development as well as desktop developmnt, but unlike Node.Js it is never used in mobile app development.
+Python is a good language for web development as well as desktop development, but unlike Node.Js it is never used in mobile app development.

-Here, I will be fair enough to grand Node,Js a point since it is used in mobile development unlike Python.
+Here, I will be fair enough to grand Node.Js a point since it is used in mobile development, unlike Python.

 NodeJS vs Python: 3 – 2